Sweetwater County School District #1 Report Card

 Assessment and Achievement Data

 Wyoming’s assessment system measures students’ progress toward the Wyoming Content Standards.
 It is used to enhance teaching and learning, support school improvement, and to provide data for accountability to help ensure the effectiveness of schools, programs, and staff.
 When used in conjunction with a school district’s annual assessment program, statewide assessments provide the information needed to develop and implement strategies for improvement of student performance.
+Below are a summary of the assessments in Sweetwater #1.
+To see assessment data, click onto the left.
+To see the district assessment calendar, click on the link to the left.

 Assessments (grades K-10)